d0ntblink/beautiful-jekyll/_posts/2021-02-08-use-signal.md

 ---
 layout: post
 title: Switch to Signal!
-Its Worth It!
+Its Worth It! - (Old post, Use Element since Singal is being weird)
 subtitle: your privacy is worth alot more than you think
 # gh-repo: https://github.com/signalapp
 # gh-badge: [star, fork, follow]